-Quality assured antibodies have been used in this study and each image has been evaluated by a pathologist.
+Quality assured antibodies have been used in this study and each image has been evaluated by specially educated personnel.
 However, the complexity of tissues and lack of verified references for largely unknown proteins disables immunoreactivity as firm proof of protein expression levels.
 It cannot be excluded that certain observed and annotated differences in immunoreactivity are due to technical rather than biological reasons.
 In addition, inter-individual differences regarding both expression patterns and image annotation may play a role.

 In the immunofluorescent analysis of the subcellular distribution of proteins, high resolution images of a limited number of cells are acquired.
 The images are single slice images representing one optical section in the cells.
 It cannot therefore be excluded that there are additional staining localizations not captured/represented in the images.

 It can also not be excluded that differences in intensities and localization are due to technical rather than biological reasons.
 One method for fixation and permeabilization of the cells is currently being used and this method may be more or less suitable for different types of proteins.
 Some types of proteins will not easily be resolved in their intact subcellular compartment and hence fall into a less resolved compartment, i.e. cytoplasm or nucleus, possibly resulting in an over-representation of these "meta"-compartments.